Delimited File Source¶

 Raw text filter

-- If you don’t want to apply any filter and process all records, check No filter.
+- If you do not want to apply any filter and process all records, check No filter.
 Process all records.

-- If there is a specific value which you want to filter out, you can check on Process if begins with and give the value that you want Centerprise to read from the data, in the box.
+- If there is a specific value which you want to filter out, you can check the Process if begins with option and give the value that you want Centerprise to read from the data, in the provided field.

-- If there is a specific expression which you want to filter out, you can check on Process if matches this regular expression and give the expression that you want Centerprise to read from the data, in the box.
+- If there is a specific expression which you want to filter out, you can check the Process if matches this regular expression option and give the expression that you want Centerprise to read from the data, in the provided field.

-- Check on Treat empty string as null value when you have empty cells in the source file and want those to be treated as null objects in the database destination that you are writing to, otherwise Centerprise will omit those accordingly in the output.
+- Check the Treat empty string as null value option when you have empty cells in the source file and want those to be treated as null objects in the database destination that you are writing to, otherwise Centerprise will omit those accordingly in the output.

-- Check on Trim strings when you want to omit any extra spaces in the field value.
+- Check the Trim strings option when you want to omit any extra spaces in the field value.

-Once you’ve specified the data reading options on this screen, click Next.
+4. Once you have specified the data reading options on this window, click Next.

-The next screen will show you a Layout Builder.
-On this screen, you can modify the layout of the delimited source file.
+The next window is the Layout Builder.
+On this window, you can modify the layout of the delimited source file.